GUI-Based, flexible screen layout, powered by the Windows Presentation Foundation (WPF).

 Airband Features not found in any other SDR, like the Channel Input or the Flip Switch for a quick exchange between the active and standby channel.
 Correct handling of the 8.33kHz separation.

-In Version 4 the DAB sensitivity has been much improved in order also to deliver audio also on the weakest signals.
+In Version 4 the DAB sensitivity has been much improved in order to deliver audio also on the weakest signals.

 It would be great if you considered to use the QIRX SDR.
 In case the unprobable happens and you find an error, please use the Error-Reporting system on GitHub, or send me an email about it.
 Here you can find the history of the software.
 In case you think something might be wrong, please let me know!
 All comments are welcome!